The Importance of Risk-Management for Startups

 The question that arises is, where are all these startups going wrong, and what needs changing?
 The answer to this question might not be straightforward, but there are many simple things that can be done.

-Firstly it’s essential that funds raised justify the cause.
-We have seen in the last years many projects raise huge amounts of funds without a clear product or objective.
-The latest example of this is blockchain project Polkadot.
-Polkadot previously raised $145M via token sale in October 2017, and due to miss-management and some funds being frozen due to a parity wallet bug, is now looking to raise an additional $60M, bringing the total value of all its tokens to $1.2 billion.
-Regardless of the project, it’s hard to justifying such huge costs, especially when already established companies in the industry, such as Coinbase, raised an amount in the neighbourhood of $300M.
+Firstly it’s essential that funds raised to justify the cause.
+We have seen in the last year’s many projects raise huge amounts of funds without a clear product or objective.
+The latest example of this is the blockchain project Polkadot.
+Polkadot previously raised $145M via a token sale in October 2017, and due to miss-management and some funds being frozen due to a parity wallet bug, is now looking to raise an additional $60M, bringing the total value of all its tokens to $1.2 billion.
+Regardless of the project, it’s hard to justify such huge costs, especially when already established companies in the industry, such as Coinbase, raised an amount in the neighbourhood of $300M.

 Additionally, although ICOs have fewer legal and compliance restrictions, it doesn’t justify not providing clear updates and roadmaps to their ‘investors’.
 In the crypto-ecosystem, we have seen many projects with interesting Whitepapers and proposals, that after raising funds, have shown little to no communication (from the team), showing a lack of professionality.
 Regardless of having legal obligations towards your investors or not, it’s still imperative to inform the community with news and development updates about the product or service being developed.

 In conclusion, crypto-startups should try to minimise unnecessary costs, at least until becoming profitable and justify them to their investors.
 Communication and trust built between the company and the community are key for the future success of the firm.